Parking and travel

 The vast majority of these are owned by residents or businesses with off-street parking.
 We estimate that more than one third of local homes have no access to off street parking and many more will have financial or other constraints on being able to charge at home.

-Providing public EV charging supports our key policies of reducing road transport emissions, helping meet the Interim Air Pollution Mitigation Strategy for a minimum 10% conversion of petrol cars to to Ultra Low Emission Vehicles by 2025, and working towards becoming a carbon-neutral district by 2030.
+Providing public EV charging supports our key policies of reducing road transport emissions, helping meet the Interim Air Pollution Mitigation Strategy for a minimum 10% conversion of petrol cars to Ultra Low Emission Vehicles by 2025, and working towards becoming a carbon-neutral district by 2030.

 Find a charge point